bleshcom/Blesh-Android-SDK/README.md

 #### 1.1.
 Adding the Blesh Android SDK with Gradle

-Referencing the `sdk` package in the JCenter repository `com.blesh.sdk` in the `build.gradle` will be sufficient to add the Blesh Android SDK to your project.
+Referencing the `sdk` package in the Blesh Maven repository `com.blesh.sdk` in the `build.gradle` will be sufficient to add the Blesh Android SDK to your project.

 **Steps to add:**